-Another Fashion Week is upon us, and with it a packed schedule and an absolute frenzy of dresses, jackets, heels and hairdos.
-But one thing will be absent.
+Another Mercedes-Benz Fashion Week came and went, and with it a packed schedule and an absolute frenzy of dresses, jackets, heels and hairdos.
+But one thing was noticeably absent.

-Past Fashion Weeks have fared about the same.
-Hit singer Pink posed nude in defense of fur in 2015, encouraging viewers to, “be comfortable in your own skin, and let animals keep theirs.”
+Past Fashion Weeks were no different.
+Hit singer Pink posed nude in defense of fur in 2015, encouraging viewers to “Be comfortable in your own skin, and let animals keep theirs.”

-In 2014, activists reminded Fashion Week partygoers about the 2013 Rana Plaza disaster by projecting photos of victims on the wall of Lincoln Center.
+That year, activists also reminded Fashion Week partygoers about the 2013 Rana Plaza disaster by projecting photos of victims on the wall of the Lincoln Center.
 The tragedy, in which over a thousand Bangladeshi garment workers lost their lives in a building collapse and a few thousand more were rescued with injuries, is now considered murder.
 The act was a powerful reminder that clothes come from people whose lives matter too.

 Mila Kunis has long been a spokesperson for Gemfields, a company that mines precious stones with consideration to people and the environment.
 “I think it’s important to pay attention to what you’re wearing and where it came from,” she explains.